steipete/PSStackedView/README.md

 All the hard parts, moving, shadows, rounded borders is taken care of.

+I made it for the iPad-Version of the popular austrian TV app ["3MobileTV"](http://itunes.apple.com/at/app/3mobiletv/id404154552?mt=8). (you need an austrian 3-SIM to test it, but you can check out the screenshots to get the idea what's possible with it).

+Currently there is a positioning bug with small view controllers, I'll fix that in the foreseeable future.
+Otherwise, it's pretty much a drop-in-replacement for UINavigationController, using regular UIViewControllers.
+It supports iOS4 upwards, with some special support for iOS5's new view controller containment coming.

 ## Getting Started

 Much like UINavigationController, it's a good idea to put your PSStackedViewRootController in the AppDelegate: